xcore/sc_pwm/module_pwm_foc/doc/programming.rst

 Example Usage In A Motor Control Loop
 -------------------------------------

+The PWM component can be used in conjunction with the ADC component.
+For more detail on the ADC component refer to the quick-start guide ``Analogue to Digital Conversion (ADC) Simulator Test-bench``.
 The code example below demonstrates how to use the PWM-to-ADC trigger to synchronise the ADC sampling to the PWM pulse.
 It shows part of a main.xc file.
+In here a set of ``par`` statements are used to run the PWM server and the ADC Server in parallel with a function called ``run_motor``, which contains all the code for a motor control loop.

 ::